Ramil Sheydayev: Azerbaijan

-Sheydayev was called up and played for the Azerbaijan national football team in a 2018 FIFA World Cup qualification 1-0 win over San Marino.
+Sheydayev was called up and played for the Azerbaijan national team in a 2018 FIFA World Cup qualification 1–0 win over San Marino.

-On 8 October 2017, he scored his first senior international goal for the Azerbaijan national football team, in a 2018 FIFA World Cup qualification against Germany in Kaiserslautern.
+On 8 October 2017, he scored his first senior international goal for the Azerbaijan national team, in a 2018 FIFA World Cup qualification against Germany in Kaiserslautern.

 He is currently ranked as the second highest all-time goalscorer in the history of the national team with 9 goals (tied with Emin Makhmudov and Vagif Javadov).